Divorce Mediation FAQs

 How Does Divorce Mediation Work?

-Instead of going to court, which can be time-consuming and costly, a divorce mediation lawyer can help you and your ex-spouse work together to reach agreements.
+Instead of going to court, which can be time-consuming and costly, a lawyer can help you and your ex-spouse work together to reach agreements.
 Mediation offers divorcing couples a way to separate their spousal roles, which are ending, and establish parental roles for children, which are continuing.

 Your divorce mediator will focus on all the relevant issues between you and your ex-spouse that need to be resolved and identify the best fair options for both parties.
 One of the benefits of mediation is that you can actively participate in negotiations, leading to reasonable solutions and mutually satisfactory agreements.
 A mediator does not take sides and helps couples explore all options and the outcomes of each.
 A mediator works for the best interests of both parties and the best interests of any children involved.
 The ultimate goal in divorce mediation is to help couples arrive at acceptable settlements without establishing a "winner" or "loser."